The baby name Beau blends vintage appeal with a bright, upbeat sound.

-- Born Lloyd Bridges III, actor Beau Bridges took his nickname from a famous fictional bearer of the name.
+- Born Lloyd Vernet Bridges III, actor Beau Bridges took his nickname from the character in Gone With the Wind.

 Moore’s character bumped the name’s use up to a few dozen boys a year.
-It also transformed the name from French and foppish to at home on the range.
+It also transformed the name from French and fanciful to at home on the range.

-Then along came another small screen character: Days of Our Lives’ Bo Brady.
+Another small screen character also boosted the name: Days of Our Lives’ Bo Brady.

 Like many a soap opera character, Brady has been a little bit of everything, from motorcycle-riding bad boy to upstanding police commissioner.
 His full name is Beauregard Aurelius, but he’s always answered to just the two-letter Bo.